We Invite Your Assistance

 Prisoners do receive an education in prison – too often not one that we want.

-Approximately 95% of current prison inmates will someday become our neighbors – we’d like to help them be exemplary neighbors.
+Approximately 95% of current prison inmates will someday become our neighbors – we’d like to help them be exemplary neighbors, citizens, and people.

 Between 40 and 50 percent of prisoners who are released, return to prison (recidivism).
 The expense is more than $2,000 per inmate per month.
 We would like to help the State save money so it can be available for other purposes.
 Prisoner education is the most effective deterrent to recidivism.